plone/sphinxtheme.plone/README.rst

 License
 -------

-The project is licensed under the GPLv2 license.
+* The technical parts of this project is licensed under the GPLv2 license.
+* The text and illustrations in this package / generated pages are licensed by the Plone Foundation under a Creative Commons Attribution 4.0 International license.
+* Plone and the Plone<sup>®</sup> logo are registered trademarks of the Plone Foundation, registered in the United States and other countries.
+* For guidelines on the permitted uses of the Plone trademarks, see https://plone.org/foundation/logo
+* All other trademarks are owned by their respective owners.

 .. _Sphinx: http://sphinx-doc.org/
 .. _Plone: http://plone.org